lzhangbv/lzhangbv.github.io/_pages/about.md

 # About Me
 I am a final year PhD student in the [Computer Science & Engineering Department](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/?cn=1), advised by Prof. [Bo Li](https://www.cse.ust.hk/~bli/).
 Prior to that, I received my Bachelor’s Degree from [Zhejiang University](https://www.zju.edu.cn/).

 I am broadly interested in machine learning systems and algorithms, with a special focus on: 1) distributed DNN training, 2) second-order optimization, and 3) learning on graphs.
-I am currently interested in efficient Transformer training.
+I am currently interested in efficient Transformers training.

 <!-- # Contact
 Office: Room 4205, Academic Building, HKUST <br>
 Email: lzhangbv [at] connect.ust.hk -->

 # News
+* 04/2023: Two papers are accepted to ICDCS 2023.
 * 01/2023: One paper is accepted to ICLR 2023.
 * 12/2022: One paper is accepted to INFOCOM 2023.
 * 09/2022: One paper is accepted to NeurIPS 2022.